textioHQ/js-style-guide/README.md

     ```

    <a name="functions--unused-parameters"></a>
-  - [7.16](#functions--unused-parameters) If a parameter is required but isn't used, still give a clear name as to what that parameter is.
+  - [7.16](#functions--unused-parameters) If a parameter is required but isn't used, give a clear name as to what that parameter is.

     ```javascript
     // bad